victor-falcon/myself-dev/README.md

 # Review PR Script

-A TypeScript script that automatically reviews GitHub pull requests in a specific repository.
-It can filter PRs by team or user assignments and auto-approve simple/small PRs while providing URLs for complex ones that need manual review.
+A TypeScript script that helps you review GitHub pull requests in a specific repository.
+It filters PRs by team or user assignments and provides an interactive interface to approve, open, skip, or ignore each PR.

 ## Features

 - 📦 Works with a specific repository (no more searching across all repos)
 - 🔍 Filters PRs by team assignments or specific users
+- 🎯 Interactive review process - you decide what to do with each PR
+- 🤖 AI-powered review using Gemini for intelligent code analysis
-- ✅ Auto-approves simple/small PRs with a comment
+- ✅ Approve PRs with a single command
-- 🔗 Provides URLs for complex PRs that need manual review
+- 🔗 Open PRs in browser for manual review
+- ⏭️ Skip PRs you don't want to review right now
+- 🚫 Ignore PRs you don't want to review at all (permanently hidden from future runs)
 - 🔍 Dry-run mode to preview actions without making changes
 - ⚙️ Configurable criteria for what constitutes a "simple" PR
 - 👥 Support for team-based PR filtering (finance, expenses, etc.)